hurenkam/ezkvm/README.md

 that is mature.
 That said, I am of course willing to review, and if found ok, to merge pull requests that incorporate changes to make it run on other distro's or platforms.

+## Installation ##

+No packages have been released yet, so installation is pretty much a manual job for now.
+That said, the Cargo.toml has been extended somewhat to allow cargo-deb to work, and build a debian package that contains the ezkvm executable.

+To build the ezkvm package:
+- install the cargo-dep package using cargo: `cargo install cargo-deb`
+- create the debian package by running: `cargo dep`

+You will find a `ezkvm-z.y.x-v.deb` package in the target/debian directory.

 ## Running ezkvm ##